Are vaccine passports legal in the US? Five questions.

 - Deep Read ( 4 Min. )

-It’s become the latest question dividing the U.S., pitting desires to revive the economy and cultural life of the country safely against privacy and civil liberties concerns.
+The desire to revive the economy and cultural life of the country safely is coming into conflict with privacy and civil liberties concerns.

 With about a quarter of the U.S. having been vaccinated, some states, businesses, and schools are considering tools to track individuals’ status – also known as “vaccine passports.”
 Supporters say it would help schools and businesses reopen safely.
 Critics say it infringes on individuals’ health choices.